Immaculate Reception: Legacy

-The Steelers organization still consider the Immaculate Reception the greatest moment in team history.
-The Immaculate Reception was documented by NFL Network's A Football Life in 2012.
+The Steelers organization still considers the Immaculate Reception the greatest moment in team history.
+The play was documented by NFL Network's A Football Life in 2012.

-On December 23, 2012, on the 40th anniversary of the play just hours before the Steelers hosted the Cincinnati Bengals, the Steelers unveiled a monument at the exact spot where Harris made the reception at a parking lot just outside Heinz Field, where Three Rivers Stadium formerly stood.
+On December 23, 2012, on the fortieth anniversary of the play just hours before the Steelers hosted the Cincinnati Bengals, the Steelers unveiled a monument at the exact spot where Harris made the reception at a parking lot just outside Heinz Field, where Three Rivers Stadium formerly stood.
 This is the third such monument that commemorates the play in the city (the others are located at the Pittsburgh International Airport and the Heinz History Center).

 In the 2013–14 NFL playoffs, Seattle Seahawks' Richard Sherman deflected a pass by San Francisco 49ers quarterback Colin Kaepernick, that was intended for Michael Crabtree, which was caught by teammate Malcolm Smith to seal the Seahawks' 23–17 victory in the NFC Championship Game.
 The play was later dubbed "the Immaculate Deflection" (as an homage to the Immaculate Reception), and would later be voted by Seahawks fans to be the most significant play in franchise history.

 For Super Bowl XLIX, Wix.com ran an ad featuring retired football players using its tools to build websites for their new businesses, including Harris who creates a fictional wedding planning website called "Immaculate Receptions" named after the famous play.

 "The 100-Year Game", a short film created by the league for Super Bowl LIII, featured many current and former football stars.
-In it, Terry Bradshaw is seen throwing a football across the room towards such contemporary star receivers as Larry Fitzgerald and Odell Beckham Jr. — only to see the ball tipped, and snatched by Harris just before it hits the floor.
+In it, Bradshaw is seen throwing a football across the room towards such contemporary star receivers as Larry Fitzgerald and Odell Beckham Jr. — only to see the ball tipped, and snatched by Harris just before it hits the floor.

 A 2019 poll of media members by the NFL named the Immaculate Reception as the greatest NFL play in its history.

-On December 24, 2022, while hosting the present-day Las Vegas Raiders to mark the 50th anniversary of the Immaculate Reception, Harris became only the third player in Steelers history to have his jersey retired.
+On December 24, 2022, while hosting the present-day Las Vegas Raiders to mark the fiftieth anniversary of the Immaculate Reception, Harris became only the third player in Steelers history to have his jersey retired.
 Harris had died four days earlier on December 20, and was originally scheduled to appear during the ceremony.